How to Make a Lung Model in 6 Easy Steps

 Doctors call this area the “lower airways” or the “lower respiratory tract.”

-step 5 tape on brown paper bags onto lung model
+step 5 tape on brown paper bags onto DIY lung model

 Step 5.